DaveWM/dave-martin-blog/content/posts/datomic-how-to-update-cardinality-many-attribute.md

 1. Query the current values of the attribute
 2. Diff them with the new values
-3. Use that diff to create [transactions](https://docs.datomic.com/on-prem/transactions.html "Datomic transactions documentation")
+3. Use that diff to create transactions to:
+   1. Add any new values
+   2. Retract values we no longer want
 4. Apply the transactions using `d/transact`

 Here's the code to do this: